kellyshreeve/categorizing-customer-reviews/README.md

   alt="Important features plo">
 </p>

-The Film Junky Union wanted to build a model to classify movie reviews as positive or negative.
-Four models were trained and each did fairly well on the training set.
+Four models were trained and each did fairly well classifying the training set.
 Models are summarized as follows:

 1. NLTK, TF-IDF, and Logistic Regression (F1 = 0.88)
 2. SpaCy, TF-IDF, and Logistic Regression (F1 = 0.87)